saidsef/terraform-gcp-terraform-cloud-oidc/README.md

 Please see [TERRAFORM.md](./TERRAFORM.md)

-## GitHub Actions

-Retrieve temporary credentials:

 ## Source

-Our latest and greatest source of `terraform-gcp-github-oidc` can be found on [GitHub](https://github.com/saidsef/terraform-gcp-github-oidc/fork).
+Our latest and greatest source of `terraform-gcp-terraform-cloud-oidc` can be found on [GitHub](https://github.com/saidsef/terraform-gcp-terraform-cloud-oidc/fork).
 Fork us!

 ## Contributing

-We would :heart: you to contribute by making a [pull request](https://github.com/saidsef/terraform-gcp-github-oidc/pulls).
+We would :heart: you to contribute by making a [pull request](https://github.com/saidsef/terraform-gcp-terraform-cloud-oidc/pulls).

 Please read the official [Contribution Guide](./CONTRIBUTING.md) for more information on how you can contribute.